JoelMartinm/joelmartinm/README.md

 <h1>Hi, I'm Joel! <br/>  <a >Data Analyst</a> - <a >Power BI</a>, <a >SQL</a>, <a >Python</a>, <a >Excel</a></h1>

-As a versatile Computer Engineer and Full-Stack Developer, I specialize in Cloud Computing, Artificial Intelligence/Machine Learning, and high-quality streaming technologies.
-With a proven track record of driving innovation, I am committed to leveraging advanced AI solutions to boost productivity and foster creative problem-solving in technology.
+Driven Data Analyst with a Bachelor of Business Analytics from La Trobe University.
+With ~1.5 years of experience extracting actionable insights to drive business decisions and operational efficiency across industries.
+I'm eager to contribute as a Data Analyst to leverage my Power BI, Data Visualisations, and Data Retrieval expertise.
+I am committed to leveraging advanced AI solutions to boost productivity and foster creative problem-solving in technology.
 My passion for pushing the boundaries of modern technology equips me to deliver exceptional results in complex and dynamic environments.

 <h2>👨‍💻 Data Analytics Projects</h2>